 Cash and Cash Equivalents

 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-There were no cash equivalents at December 31, 2020.
+There were no cash equivalents as of December 31, 2021 and 2020.

 Concentration of Credit Risk